chris-short/chrisshort.net/content/about.md

 When the [Dot-com bubble](https://en.wikipedia.org/wiki/Dot-com_bubble) began to burst and trouble loomed on the horizon for tech jobs, Chris joined the US Air Force as a [Tech Controller (3C2X1)](/3c2x1-tech-control/).
 During his eleven years in the Air Force, Chris served at four duty stations: Langley AFB, VA, MacDill AFB, FL, Buckley AFB, CO, and Pope AFB, NC.
 Chris participated in countless exercises across the globe and deployed three times: twice to the Middle East and once to Central America.
 Chris served under three US Presidents: Clinton, Bush, and Obama.
 In October 2003, while conducting a training exercise, Chris suffered an injury that damaged his [long thoracic nerve](/long-thoracic-nerve-palsy/).
 However, that did not deter Chris from trying to exceed all expectations despite living in continuous pain.
 In 2010, Chris was medically separated from the Air Force.

-Chris is now working in the open source, Linux systems, and DevOps spaces.
+Chris is now working in the open source, Linux systems, Cloud Native, and DevOps spaces.
 He writes for several publications and maintains the [DevOps'ish](https://devopsish.com) newsletter.
 He calls the Greater Metro Detroit area his home.
 His up to date [Résumé](/resume-cv/) or [Curriculum Vitae](/resume-cv/) is available.

 ### Appearances Elsewhere